FourjsGenero/ex_wwdc2020_generic_dialogs/README.md

 - `ON FILLBUFFER` and multiple selection
 - Adaptive layout: multiple dialog on desktop, cascaded single dialog on mobile

+  See https://github.com/leopatras/generic_dlg_reflect with a more advanced version of the demo program.

 ## Links

 - Slides / original repository: https://github.com/leopatras/generic_dlg_reflect